omise/omise-android/README.md

   android:theme="@style/OmiseTheme" />
 ```

-Then in your activity, declare the method that will start this activity.
-Launching the activity depends on what version of android/AGP you are using.
+Then, in your activity, declare the method that will start this activity.
+Launching the activity depends on which version of Android/AGP you are using.
 Here is a simple example using `registerForActivityResult`:

 ```kotlin
 private val OMISE_PKEY: String = "pkey_test_123"